How to Manually Update WordPress

 Also, don’t add more plugins to the mix as you test and troubleshoot.
 If you do have to add more plugins as part of testing and troubleshooting, make sure that you remove them again.

 Sometimes you have to wait for another release of the plugin for the problem to be resolved.
 And, it doesn’t hurt to contact the plugin developer and let them know there’s a problem.
-For core WordPress issues, you can try using the WordPress support forums to ask others for help, and even submit new bugs to the WordPress development team at https://core.trac.wordpress.org/newticket
+You can try using the WordPress support forums to ask others for help, and even submit new bugs to the WordPress development team at https://core.trac.wordpress.org/newticket

 Why Does WordPress Break After Updates?